Top 35+ Azure Databricks Interview Questions & Answers

 The distributed file system mounted within the Azure Databricks workspace is called the Databricks File System.
 It is utilized for data storage and allows for the easy storage of datasets, notebooks, and libraries on Azure Databricks.
 It is enabling collaborative work by facilitating the exchange of files and data across notebooks and clusters through data sharing.

-59. How do you troubleshoot issues related to Azure Databricks?
+59. What steps are taken to troubleshoot issues related to Azure Databricks?

 Ans: